rfong/sustenance/bread/sourdough_tartine.md

 ## EQUIPMENT
 - 500F oven
 - Mixing bowls
-- Cotton towels to line bowls for proofing
+- Cotton towels to line bowls for proofing (flour sack towels work well)
 - Plastic wrap or other covering for the bowls
 - Pastry scraper (if you have it)
 - Dutch ovens or large heavy-bottomed pots with lids